ablanco1950/Radar_Marine-Yolov11/README.md

 which acts on a test of 50 images.

-The images need to be closed in order to continue with the next one appear in succession.
+The images need to be closed in order to continue with the next one that appear in succession.

 In the images, small green squares appear that indicate the labeled targets, above them a sign appears with “Detect” and a number indicating the probability with which they have been detected.
 If a red square appears with the label “detect”, it indicates a false positive, a target that has been detected but has not been labeled as such.
 If there is square green with not "Detect" is an undetected target.